ZoinerTejada/hdinsight-docs/hdinsight-streaming-and-business-intelligence.md

                         -OpenTSDBSink

 > [!NOTE]
-> This document does not go in to full details of the code included in this sample.
-However, the code is fully commented.
+> This document does not go in to full details of the SendAirportTempEvents code included in this sample, but the code is fully commented.
+However, we will walk through the important aspects of the BlueYonder Structured Streaming app later on.

 ### Start generating data